NeoGenomics (NEO)

 As long-term investors, the risk we care about most is the permanent loss of capital, which can happen when a company goes bankrupt or raises money from a disadvantaged position.
 This is separate from short-term stock price volatility, something we are much less bothered by.

-It was encouraging to see NeoGenomics meet analysts’ EPS expectations this quarter.
-We were also happy its revenue outperformed Wall Street’s estimates.
-Overall, we think this was still a solid quarter with some key areas of upside.
-The stock traded up 6.8% to $10.84 immediately after reporting.
+It was good to see NeoGenomics beat analysts’ EPS expectations this quarter.
+We were also happy its revenue narrowly outperformed Wall Street’s estimates.
+On the other hand, its full-year EPS guidance slightly missed and its full-year EBITDA guidance fell short of Wall Street’s estimates.
+Zooming out, we think this was a mixed quarter.
+The market seemed to be hoping for more, and the stock traded down 2.9% to $11.05 immediately following the results.

 13. Is Now The Time To Buy NeoGenomics?

-NeoGenomics falls short of our quality standards.
+NeoGenomics doesn’t pass our quality test.
 Although its revenue growth was good over the last five years and Wall Street believes it will continue to grow, its relatively low ROIC suggests management has struggled to find compelling investment opportunities.
 And while the company’s rising cash profitability gives it more optionality, the downside is its operating margins reveal poor profitability compared to other healthcare companies.